Stay healthy in winter

 Colds, flu and pneumonia are all more common in winter.
+It doesn’t have to be a cold winter for seasonal viruses such as flu, colds, and norovirus to spread.
 Last year over 60% of cases of flu that needed hospital treatment were in people over 65.
 So it's a good idea to take extra steps to avoid a nasty illness.

 What you can do

 Get your free flu jab – even if you're fighting fit

 Everyone aged 65 and over is entitled to a free flu jab from the doctor or pharmacist.
 The vaccines for this age group has an agent in which helps to boost your immune system’s response to the vaccine.
 Even if you’re fit and healthy, it’s a great idea to get the jab to help protect yourself and others.